xiangzhu70/xiangzhu70.github.io/pci_dma.md

 |	|	|	|	|	|	|	|	|	|	|

 #### TX (sw->hw) Procedure
- 1. Set up packet data buffer and descriptor ring
+ 1. Allocate packet data buffer and descriptor ring.
 	 a.
 Allocate a packet data buffer with N equal-sized slots in contiguous host memory.
 	 b.
-Set up a descriptor ring of size N.  Each one is associated with one data buffer slot.
+Allocate a descriptor ring of size N.  Each one is associated with one data buffer slot.

  2. TX setup.
 Set sw_put, hw_get and hw_put to 0.
 Set sw_get to N-1.
 This means there are N-1 data buffer slots for software to fill in data.
  3. A software app calls pkt_tx().